- iOS 11.0+

 ARFace, configure its properties, and pass it to the

-run method of the AR session associated with your view, as shown below.
+run method of the AR session associated with your view, as shown here:

-Before offering your user features that require a face tracking AR session, check the
+Before offering features that require a face-tracking AR session, check the

 is property on the